Positron00/WebAgent/backend/README.md

 This is the Python-based microservice backend for the WebAgent platform.
 It uses LangGraph to orchestrate a multi-agent system for research, analysis, and report generation.

-**Version: 2.4.1** - Enhanced reliability and observability with improved testing, error handling, and monitoring capabilities.
+**Version: 2.4.2** - Architecture refinements with robust error handling in integration tests, improved API contracts, and comprehensive documentation for all system components.

 ## Key Features